 How does your pets food look for carbohydrate content?

 For more info, please get in touch with us and we’d be more than happy to help you and your pet towards a healthier tomorrow.
-And yes, just as a an end note, our fresh dog food is naturally grain free.
+And yes, just as a an end note, our fresh dog food is naturally grain-free and kibble-free.